Brisas Arbitral Award

 In October 2009, we initiated a claim (the “Brisas Arbitration”) under the Additional Facility Rules of the ICSID of the World Bank to obtain compensation for the losses caused by the actions of Venezuela that terminated our Brisas Project in violation of the terms of the Treaty between the Government of Canada and the Government of Venezuela for the Promotion and Protection of Investments.
 In September 2014, the ICSID Tribunal unanimously awarded us the Award totaling approximately $740.3 million.

-In July 2016, we signed an amended settlement agreement whereby Venezuela agreed to pay us the Award (including interest) and purchase our Mining Data (the “Settlement Agreement”).
-Under the terms of the Settlement Agreement Venezuela agreed to pay the Company $792 million to satisfy the Award and $240 million for the purchase of the Mining Data for a total of approximately $1.032 billion payable in monthly installments.
+In July 2016, we signed the Settlement Agreement, whereby Venezuela agreed to pay us the amount of the Award (including interest) and purchase our Mining Data.
+Under the terms of the Settlement Agreement, as amended, Venezuela agreed to pay the Company $792 million to satisfy the Award and $240 million for the purchase of the Mining Data for a total of approximately $1.032 billion in monthly installments.
 The first $240 million to be received by Gold Reserve from Venezuela is related to the sale of the Mining Data.

 In addition, the Company agreed to suspend the legal enforcement of the Award until final payment, pursuant to the Settlement Agreement, is made by Venezuela and Venezuela irrevocably waived its right to appeal the February 2017 judgment issued by the Cour d’appel de Paris dismissing the annulment applications filed by Venezuela in respect of the Award and agreed to terminate all other proceedings seeking annulment of the Award.
 Pursuant to the Settlement Agreement, Venezuela agreed to make a payment of $40 million (the “Initial Payment”) followed by 23 monthly payments of $29.5 million on or before the 15th day (previously the 10th day) of each month starting in July 2017, with a final payment of approximately $313.3 million scheduled to be paid on or before June 15, 2019.